avalon60/OraTAPI/README.md

 └── setup.sh

 ```
 For simplicity some subdirectories have been omitted, but these aren't particularly important right now.
 However, it's worth mentioning that sample configuration files are provided and leveraged during setup.
-These are nnot shown, as they would clutter the display.
+These are not shown, as they would clutter the display.
 These are located in the various `resources/templates` and `resources/config` subdirectories, within various `samples` subdirectories.

 The key take-away from the above is the config directory which is where the OraTAPI.ini is located, as well as a couple of CSV files which are all used to influnce the behaviour of OraTAPI.
 The various template files `.tpt` also influence the behavious, in as much as they shape the code and content of the generated files.